BIC-MNI/BIC-MNI.github.io/index.md

 ### V2 Version 1.9.16
 This version includes ITK-4.13.0, latest version of Elastix, ANTs and C3D - all with minc support. **WARNING** some basic tools produce results incompatible with version 1.00.XX Test-suite will fail due to changes in minctracc
-All files will be installed into /opt/minc-itk4 in order to co-exist with version 1 of minc-toolkit
+All files will be installed into /opt/minc/1.9.16 in order to co-exist with other versions of minc-toolkit

 * 64 bit tools
   * Ubuntu